September 3 - 4

 Patty Charlton

-Manager, School of Technology and Environment, NSCC
+Manager, School of Technology and Environment at NSCC

 September 3, 2025 | Innovation, Inclusion & Governance